Rooders/MarkdownComp/ReviewACL.md

 # Review 2

-We sincerely appreciate the comment from you.
+We sincerely appreciate the comments from you.
 Our response to the raised concerns or questions is as follows, with the expectation that they will effectively address the concerns and further improve the soundness of this work.

 **Q:** The discussion about the difference between proposed DeMPT and MSP.